polybiusproxy/hxCodec/README.md

 [Click here to check the roadmap of hxCodec here](https://github.com/brightfyregit/Friday-Night-Funkin-Mp4-Video-Support/projects/1)

+## NOTE

+This version only works with VScode, send me your solutions at https://github.com/Jrgamer4u/FNKNGT/labels/Source-code%20editor%20can%20not%20find%20plugins%20and%20dlls

 ### 1. Download the repository:
 You can either download it as a ZIP, or git cloning it.

 WIP: You can use `haxelib git hxCodec https://github.com/Jrgamer4u/Friday-Night-Funkin-Mp4-Video-Support`

-Might not work with this fork.
-For now, just use the PolybiusProxy version.
+Code might not work with this fork.

 ### 2. Create `Videos` Folder